What is an apicectomy?

 The surgical techniques Mr Elmanharawy uses are designed to minimize the amount of this post operative gum recession.
 Any new restorations (such as crowns) planned for your tooth by your dentist should only be placed once the gum margin has settled, usually about 6-8 post operatively.

 When can I return to work?

 This depends on your occupation and how you are after your treatment.
 It may be possible to return to work the next day.
-Some people need to take some time off work, especially if the operation has been carried out under intravenous sedation.
+Some people need to take some time off work.
 Mr. Elmanharawy will give you appropriate advice for your particular circumstances.